asmith26/Vose-Alias-Method/README.md

 ## Depends on:
-- The Python Standard Library, https://docs.python.org/2/library/
+- The Python Standard Library, https://docs.python.org/2/library/, https://docs.python.org/3/library/
-- Python versions 2.7, 3.6 (tested on Python 2.7.11, 3.6.6)
+- Python versions 2.7, 3.6 (and probably much more - tested on Python 2.7.11, 3.6.6)

 ## Example Usage
 In a python shell: